reaviz/reaselct/README.md

 ```

 ## 🔭 Development
-If you want to run `reaselect` locally, its super easy!
+If you want to run `reaselct` locally, its super easy!

 - Clone the repo
 - `yarn install`